slu-soc1120/syllabus/docs/policies.md

 ## COVID-19

 I think acknowledging that we are all starting from varying places of exhaustion, stress, and anxiety is critical.
 Please, first and foremost, focus on what matters most and practice self care.
 Please follow SLU's guidance both for <a href = "https://www.slu.edu/health-advisory/messages/update-students-maintain-community-health-march20.php" target = "_blank">your own health and for maintaining community</a>.
 If you are living on-campus, please follow all of SLU's policies for social distancing and <a href = "https://slu.policystat.com/policy/token_access/2e1e7d4c-49c9-42ba-8055-ca833711bea4/" target = "_blank">mask wearing</a>.
 These are critical for our collective safety.
-If you are off campus this semester, please follow them anyway!

 Again, my biggest priority this semester is your health and well-being.
 Please reach out if you want to talk about strategies for managing our "new normal," if you find yourself struggling, or just need someone to vent to.
 Alternatively, you can reach out to either the <a href = "https://www.slu.edu/life-at-slu/university-counseling/index.php" target = "_blank">University Counseling Center</a> at 314-977-TALK or <a href = "https://www.slu.edu/life-at-slu/campus-ministry/index.php" target = "_blank">Campus Ministry</a> at 314-977-2425 or <campusministry@slu.edu>.